MikeMcManus-personal/Wex.Payments/README.md

 ## Highlights for reviewers
 1. **Data Persistence** One of the main instructions was to be portable while still persisting data.
-This project uses an interface IPurchaseTransactionRepository to abstract a persistence layer so it can be immediately run.
-Another data store can easily be swapped in for it.
+This project uses an interface IPurchaseTransactionRepository to abstract a simple, temporary persistence layer so it can be immediately run.
+It is abstracted so another data store like NoSQL or SQL can easily be swapped in for it.
 2. **Scalability** This project is very similar to a real project I had once where we were calling EU data for VAT taxes.
 A significant issue we were concerned with was scaling, especially since we were calling a third party api we had no control over.
    Scalaing is outside of the scope but I did decide to include an L1 cache because: